Pipedrive vs HubSpot: Which CRM Fits Your Team?

 Third-Party App Integration

 HubSpot takes the lead in integration capabilities, offering connections to over 1,000 apps compared to Pipedrive’s 300+.
-This extensive ecosystem includes native integrations with popular tools, along with advanced API options for custom connections.
+This extensive ecosystem features native integrations with popular tools, as well as advanced API options for creating custom connections.

-Both platforms work well with AI assistants like Hints Sales AI Assistant, which supports CRMs like Salesforce, HubSpot, and Pipedrive.
-This allows teams to manage deals, contacts, and tasks using voice or text commands, regardless of the CRM in use.
+Both platforms work well with AI assistants, such as Hints Sales AI Assistant, which supports CRMs like Salesforce, HubSpot, and Pipedrive.
+This enables teams to manage deals, contacts, and tasks using voice or text commands, regardless of the CRM being used.
 While HubSpot aims to be a central hub for all operations, Pipedrive focuses on delivering top-notch sales functionality while integrating smoothly with other specialized tools.

 Pricing and Plans Comparison